Meet the Team

 Rachel W. Glavis, Esq.

-Dan Posternock, Esq.
+Daniel Posternock, Esq.

 Dan is a co-managing Partner of Posternock Apell, PC.
 Over 30 years of litigation experience have helped shape Dan’s commitment to cooperative and creative alternative dispute resolution.
-He is committed to negotiated resolution not only on the cases he handles as an attorney, but as a mediator certified by the Supreme Court of New Jersey frequently chosen by his peers to help resolve their cases.
+He is committed to a negotiated resolution not only on the cases he handles as an attorney, but as a mediator certified by the Supreme Court of New Jersey frequently chosen by his peers to help resolve their cases.

 Dan is a member of the New Jersey Association of Professional Mediators, Burlington County Bar Association’s Alternative Dispute Resolution Committee, National Arbitration and Mediation (NAM), and has served on the Supreme Court of New Jersey’s District Ethics Committee.